 Rules set out the overarching requirement and provide minimum performance Standards for ethics, appraisal, review, consulting, reserve fund study and valuation of machinery and equipment assignments.
 Their application is compulsory.

 Comments clarify, interpret, explain and elaborate on the Rules, and form an integral part of the Standards; for the purpose of these Standards, their application is compulsory.

 CODE OF CONDUCT

 Two hallmarks of a respected and trusted self-regulated organization are the professional conduct and competence of its members.

-Members of the Appraisal Institute of Canada (AIC) pledge to conduct themselves in a manner that is not detrimental to the public, the AIC or its Members, or the real property appraisal profession.
-Members’ relationships with other Members, the AIC and the public shall be governed by courtesy and good faith and respect the AIC and its procedures.
+Members of the Appraisal Institute of Canada (AIC) pledge to provide professional services and conduct themselves in a fair and unbiased manner that is not detrimental to the public, the AIC or its Members, or the real property appraisal profession.

-Accordingly, Members shall comply and engage in conduct consistent with AIC By-laws, AIC Consolidated Regulations and AIC Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP).
+When providing professional services, Members will comply with AIC By-laws, AIC Consolidated Regulations, and AIC Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP).